mpsc-io/branding/user_guide/blog/2023-04-16-uc-distributed-command-control.md

 ### Mission

-The mission is to send deliveries across a large metropolitan, while enabling
+The mission is to send deliveries across a large metropolitan area, while enabling

 - real-time awareness of the current zone
 - update of mission and new workflow adoption